quicwg/wg-materials/interim-18-01/minutes.md

 Martin T. Current codepoints make the stakeholders happy, so we’re good.

-Lars: The current spec will not change?
-Yes, modulo greasing.
+**Lars: The current spec will not change?
+Yes, modulo greasing.**

 MT: Can we close Issue #426?
 I will close it with note of consensus in the room.

 Ian/Jana: remaining issue is flipping C bit vs. DTLS conflicts.
 Will discuss later.

 Christian: I like not touching anything until we have a really good reason.

-Greasing
+### Greasing

 Martin T: This is how we preserve all the non-invariant things vs. ossification.
 Casual observers will see randomness, not fixed codepoints.
 New codepoints for each connection: simpler than encryption or per-packet variation.
 This is defending against Murphy, not Machiavelli.

-#1043 Packet secrets get a random number, added to true value, to fill in fields.
+issue #1043 Packet secrets get a random number, added to true value, to fill in fields.
 Packet #s start at zero.

 Christian: We can’t obfuscate the size of the packet number.
 Short headers: we can’t get the length without a type.
 Long header: we might ossify on monotonically increasing PNs.
 1043 has a small bug.

 Jana: We need clear requirements.